 Aji Limo food truck

-Tip: Aji Limo is with several other food trucks across from Sharks Cove.
+Tip: Aji Limo is with several other food trucks across from Sharks Cove (one of the best things to do on the North Shore).
 It is a perfect lunch spot for when you need a break from snorkeling in the area!

 Banzai Sushi Bar